 Human experience of acute overdose with REYATAZ is limited.
 Single doses up to 1200 mg (three times the 400 mg maximum recommended dose) have been taken by healthy volunteers without symptomatic untoward effects.
 A single self-administered overdose of 29.2 g of REYATAZ in an HIV-infected patient (73 times the 400-mg recommended dose) was associated with asymptomatic bifascicular block and PR interval prolongation.
 These events resolved spontaneously.
-At high doses that lead to high drug exposures, jaundice due to indirect (unconjugated) hyperbilirubinemia (without associated liver function test changes) or PR interval prolongation may be observed.
-[See WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY.]
+At REYATAZ doses resulting in high atazanavir exposures, jaundice due to indirect (unconjugated) hyperbilirubinemia (without associated liver function test changes) or PR interval prolongation may be observed.
+[See WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY]

 Treatment of overdosage with REYATAZ should consist of general supportive measures, including monitoring of vital signs and ECG, and observations of the patient's clinical status.
 If indicated, elimination of unabsorbed atazanavir should be achieved by emesis or gastric lavage.
 Administration of activated charcoal may also be used to aid removal of unabsorbed drug.
 There is no specific antidote for overdose with REYATAZ.
 Since atazanavir is extensively metabolized by the liver and is highly protein bound, dialysis is unlikely to be beneficial in significant removal of this medicine.

 - in patients with previously demonstrated clinically significant hypersensitivity (eg, Stevens-Johnson syndrome, erythema multiforme, or toxic skin eruptions) to any of the components of REYATAZ capsules or REYATAZ oral powder [see WARNINGS AND PRECAUTIONS].

-- when coadministered with drugs that are highly dependent on CYP3A or UGT1A1 for clearance, and for which elevated plasma concentrations are associated with serious and/or life-threatening events.
-These and other contraindicated drugs are listed in Table 3.
+- when coadministered with drugs that are highly dependent on CYP3A or UGT1A1 for clearance, and for which elevated plasma concentrations of the interacting drugs are associated with serious and/or life-threatening events (see Table 6).

-Table 3: Drugs That Are Contraindicated with REYATAZ
+Table 6: Drugs that are Contraindicated with REYATAZ

-(atazanavir) (Information in the table applies to REYATAZ with or without
+(Information in the table applies to REYATAZ with or without ritonavir, unless

 |Drug Class||Drugs within class that are contraindicated with REYATAZ||Clinical Comment|